dev-jam/opensesame-plugin-parallel_port_trigger/parallel_port_trigger/parallel_port_trigger.md

 In EEG/ERP studies it is common to send triggers to mark the timestamp for significant events (e.g., the onset of a trial, presentation of a particular stimulus, etc.).
 Triggers are typically bytes that are sent via the parallel port to data acquisition systems.

-The plug-in has four options:
+The plug-in has an *init* item which should be placed at the beginning of an experiment and a *trigger* item for initiating triggers:

+- *Dummy mode* for testing experiments.
+- *Port adress* for Windows: hexadecimal or decimal value, for Linux: full path or port number.
-- *Value* is a positive integer between 1-255 and specifies the trigger byte
+- *Value* is a positive integer between 1-255 and specifies the trigger byte.
-- *Duration* (ms) is a positive integer, 'keypress', or 'mouseclick', to wait respectively for a specified interval in milliseconds, until a key has been pressed, or until a mouse button has been clicked.
-It specifies the time the trigger is active.
-- *Port adress (Windows only)* is the hexadecimal value of the parallel port in Windows.
-This setting is ignored in Linux.
-- *Dummy mode* for testing experiments
+- *Enable duration* option to enable the duration parameter.
+- *Duration* is the duration in ms.

 Linux and Windows are supported (possible also OSX, not tested).
 For Windows the `DLPortIO.dll` driver is used to access the parallel port.
 No need for driver installation.